ofrades/web/_posts/editor.md

 ### Neovim

-So I jumped to the native neovim lsp when the neovim core team started addinG lsp natively in the nightly builds and moving things to lua, which I was familiar because of latex.
+So I jumped to the native neovim lsp when the neovim core team started adding lsp natively in the nightly builds and moving things to lua, which I was familiar because of latex.